bowlofarugula/wassette/examples/get-weather-js/README.md

 **Get the weather:**

 ```
-get the weather for latitude 43.65 and longitude -79.38
+get the weather for Toronto
 ```

 ## Policy